 CHAPTER 8.
 JOURNAL FORMAT FOR THE MANUSCRIPT

+Students can choose a journal format for their thesis or dissertation if their committee chair agrees.
+This format will follow the style of the professional journal the student will submit the paper for publication.
 Writing in this format is by no means easier.
-The program chair and student are probably the best judges of which format to follow so long as the format does not violate guidelines The following is an example of some of the differences between the more traditional manuscript format and the journal format.
+The program chair and student are probably the best judges of which format to follow so long as the format does not violate guidelines required by graduate studies.
+The following is an example of some of the differences between the more traditional manuscript format and the journal format.

 Traditional Manuscript/Dissertation Format